 Top iPhone Pro camera tips for better shots

-As well as the main lens, Pro iPhones feature a wide-angle lens and the telephoto lens can be useful (to switch between them tap on the Portrait option, and tap 1x or 3x in the bottom left corner).
+As well as the main lens, Pro iPhones feature a wide-angle lens and telephone lens.
+For portraits, both can be useful (to switch between them tap on the Portrait option, and tap 1x or 3x in the bottom left corner).
 The 3x telephoto is also great for making an impressive object like a building stand out in a scene, isolating it from other, distracting elements.
 And the ultrawide lens meanwhile has a macro focusing feature that can get great close-up detail shots.

 02. Shoot in ProRAW

 A great feature of Pro models since the iPhone 13 Pro for professional and enthusiast photographers who do post-production editing is the ability to shoot in the ProRAW format.
 This mimics the look of a RAW picture, retaining a lot more detail than what you get with a compressed HEIC or JPEG image.
 ProRAW images will be BIG files – at around 25MB for each image, you may find your phone filling up fast, but they open up a lot more possibilities for editing your shots later in a programme like Photoshop or Lightroom.

 While the iPhone offers editing options like its Auto edit magic wand and the usual editing options, they're not going to give you the flexibility you get with professional editing on high-resolution files that retain more detail in the shadows and highlights.
 The larger ProRAW files can allow you to rescue overexposed areas or bring back visibility in dark shadows.